Roberock/Heat_and_Electric_powerNetwork/readme.md

-# Code for the simulation of a combine heat and electric network
+# Code for the simulation of a combined heat and electric network

 ``` bibtex
  @INPROCEEDINGS{8272792,